“A stunning piece that explored the landscape of war and conflict with a sorrowful tone of foreboding, chaos and devastation”

 —Brooklyn Rail

-Dr. du Bois (she/her) is currently Chair of the Composition and Theory Department at the Longy School of Music of Bard College where she also maintains a studio of composition students from around the world.
-Born on unceded traditional Chesapeake land (known as Virginia Beach, Virginia) but a Northeast U.S. coast resident for most of her life, du Bois found her early musical voice through the violin, beginning lessons at the age of two years old.
+Born in Virginia Beach, Virginia, USA in 1981 on unceded traditional Chesapeake land but a Northeast U.S. coast resident for most of her life, Alexandra du Bois found her early musical voice through the violin, beginning lessons at the age of two years old.
 After a move to rural Virginia, on the unceded traditional land of the Nansemond Nation, after growing up by the sea, she began hearing music in the natural world around her.
 It was this intimate connection to oceanic landscapes, the natural world, and reflection combined with solitude that inspired her to begin writing and underscores her music to this day.
+Music was always personal and necessary.

-“Evokes nature with Messiaen-like birdsong, and spirit with marvelous overlapping sonoritiesa kind of music of the spheres for our own time”
+“Evokes nature with Messiaen-like birdsong, and spirit with marvelous overlapping sonorities—a kind of music of the spheres for our own time”

 —Milwaukee Magazine